tzc1234/SimplifiedIgStories/README.md

 5. Async/await

 ## Update History
+#### 25/03/2024
+1. Extract animation logic from `StoriesViewModel` to `StoriesAnimationHandler`
+2. Remove unnecessary `StoryViewModel`
+3. Perform portion actions in a portion level `StoryPortionViewModel`
+4. Add unit tests for `StoryPortionViewModel`, `StoriesAnimationHandler` and `StoryAnimationHandler`
+5. Compose views and their collaborators in `SimplifiedIgStoriesApp`, aka composition root.
+Unlock the possibility to do dependency injection directly, without care of the view hierarchy.

 #### 18/03/2024
-1. Cover most of the code in StoriesViewModel by unite tests
+1. Cover most of the code in `StoriesViewModel` by unite tests
-2. Inject storiesViewModel into HomeView
+2. Inject `StoriesViewModel` into `HomeView`
-3. Extract animation logic from StoryViewModel into StoryAnimationHandler
+3. Extract animation logic from `StoryViewModel` to `StoryAnimationHandler`

-#### 12/03/2024
-1. WIP: gradually refactor this project

 #### 20/02/2024
 1. Add unit tests